FrancescoBurchielli/todo-app/README.md

 ## Unfinished business

-1. Lint code
+1. Add more granular and structured error handling, with targeted UI componenents and pages
-2. Refactor code as to be more modular, readable and maintanaible
+2. Add tests (e.g. in Jest)
-3. Add more granular and meaningful error handling (e.g. if the error is due to token not being valid), with targeted UI componenents and pages
+3. Refactor code as to be more modular, readable and maintanaible
-4. Add tests (e.g. in Jest)
+4. Lint code